abtarun/HCP_datalad/HCP_data_description.md

         ```console
         HCP_DWI_datalad > derivatives > morphometry > sub-$Id > sub-$Id_curv_atlas-L2018_res-scale1_dseg.mat
         ```
+        The code to produce the .mat/.npz files can be found on  [computeMorphometry.py](https://github.com/abtarun/HCP_datalad/blob/main/computeMorphometry.py).

 ## Functional data
 * Under the `HCP_fMRI_datalad`, you will find two runs of resting-state : `rest1`, `rest2`, and 7 different tasks: `emotion`, `gambling`, `language`, `motor`, `social`, `relational`, and `working memory`.
 These are subdatasets of the superdataset `HCP_fMRI_datalad`, and thus can be downloaded and installed alone.
 Under these sub-datasets are the different subjects (e.g., `sub-100307`).